Why Does My Pet Smell? Causes of Pet Body Odor & Natural Remedies

 See a vet if odor persists or comes with

-• Red, inflamed, or itchy skin
+• Red, inflamed, or itchy skin (supports natural allergies & inflammation defense)

 • Discharge, sores, or foul-smelling ears